Securiti announces a $75M Series C Funding Round

 Frequently Asked Questions

 Yes.
 Quebec was the first province in Canada to pass private-sector privacy legislation.
-The Quebec Privacy Act, which protects personal information in the private sector, has been in effect since 1995.
+The Quebec Private Privacy Act, An Act Respecting the Protection of Personal Information in the Private Sector, first came into effect in 1994.

 Yes.
-All private businesses handling any kind of personal data, including health data, are covered by the Personal Information Protection and Electronic Documents Act (PIPEDA) in Canada.
+All private businesses handling personal data, including health data, are covered by Canada's Personal Information Protection and Electronic Documents Act (PIPEDA).
 The General Data Protection Regulation (GDPR) of the EU and PIPEDA are more comparable in intent and scope than HIPAA.

 Law 25 is the most recent Privacy Act of Quebec, Canada.
 It follows the adoption of Bill 64, which updated the regulations governing personal data protection and fundamentally altered the data storage, processing, and sharing guidelines.